Sampling of Programs/Presentations/Retreats

 The poet Mary Oliver writes that, “My work is loving the world” and then prays, “Let me keep my mind on my work, which is mostly standing still and learning to be astonished.”
 In this day, we will explore our life’s work, our true vocation: to love the world as Jesus did.
 We will reflect on how, in the arena of the everyday, we can cultivate mindfulness and awareness, live contemplatively, and practice tenderness for all that is lost and wounded, broken and fragile among us.

-This can be offered in the format of a single day, a weekend, or longer, and can include one, some, or all of the following:
+This can be offered in several formats and can include some or all of the following:

 “What in the World?
 It’s All about the Reign of God”